How Much Will Insurance Cost for My Small Business?

 Errors and Omissions

-The rates you pay for auto liability insurance depends on the types of vehicles you own, the location where they are stored, and the manner in which they are used.
+The rates you pay for commercial auto insurance depend on the types of vehicles you own and the way they are used.
 You will pay more to insure a large truck than a private passenger auto.
-Likewise, a truck used for delivery purposes will cost more to insure than a similar truck that sits at a job site most of the day.
-The cost of auto physical damage coverage depends on the value of the vehicle (cost new) and the coverage you choose (including deductibles).
+Insureon's customers pay a median annual premium of $1,704 for a business auto policy.